themeda-devs/themeda-preproc/README.md

 > **Warning**
 The pre-processing operations can consume a lot of RAM, CPU, and storage resources.
+You can use the `-cores` option to `ecofuture_preproc` to limit the use of multiprocessing in the chiplets conversion stages.

 ### Approach

-The pre-processing of the data associated with each data source occurs within four sequential stages: acquisition, preparation, chip conversion, and chiplet conversion.
+The pre-processing of the data associated with each data source occurs within six sequential stages: acquisition, preparation, chip conversion, chiplet conversion, conversion from chiplets to GeoTIFF files, and map-based visualisations.
-Each data source handler has a directory in the package, containing files implementing each of these steps: `acquire.py`, `prep.py`, `to_chips.py`, and `to_chips.py`.
+Each data source handler has a directory in the package, containing files implementing these steps: `acquire.py`, `prep.py`, `to_chips.py`, `to_chiplets.py`, and `plot_maps.py` (the conversion from chiplets to GeoTIFF files is the same across data sources and so is handled by `chiplet_geotiff.py`).
 The steps are executed by passing the appropriate step name as a positional argument to `ecofuture_preproc`.

 > **Note**
-Rain and Tmax data sources are both processed through a common `climate` handler, and the two fire scar data sources (early and late) are processed through a common `fire_scar` handler.
+Rain and Tmax data sources are both processed through a common `climate` handler, the two fire scar data sources (early and late) are processed through a common `fire_scar` handler, and the three soil data sources are processed through a common `soil` handler.

-These four stages are supported by two additional steps:
+These six stages are supported by two additional steps:

 #### Region of Interest (ROI) preparation